olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 8. What is middleware in Node.js?
 **Answer:**
+**Literal Definition:** Middleware functions are functions that execute between receiving a request and sending a response.
+They have access to request, response, and next function.

 Middleware functions have access to request, response, and next function.
 They can:
 - Execute code
 - Modify request/response objects